-Item 3.1.
+Item 3.2.
 Structure of the Group

 The structure of Globe Trade Centre S.A.
-Capital Group as of 30 June 2015 is presented in the unaudited interim condensed consolidated financial statements for the six-month period ended 30 June 2015 in Note 6 "Investment in subsidiaries, associates and joint ventures".
+Capital Group is presented in the Consolidated Financial Statements for the six- month period ended 30 June 2016 in Note 4 "Investment in subsidiaries, associates and joint ventures".